sckaff/logos/docs/notes.md

 	- If adding new noe, fully connected
 	- When to change structure and when to change weights
 - "Cap value" to avoid overfitting (?)

+### Choices
+- Do ont use libs
+- Standard weight init?
+- No biases?

+## Takeaways
+- Best ways to combine EC + RL

+1. Grow the nodes andn layers much faster than NEAT
+2. Do NOT pre-assign weights
+	- Reason to do this:
+		- We must combat backprop by having multiple points of entry
+	- This is a therapy:
+		- Not assigning weights may create "stable" arc's
+3. EC will happen less often, and the main learning will happenn through RL (efficiency)
+4. Must work on different fields
+	- More landong
+	- Knapsack
+	- Snake
+	- MNIST (vision)